Healthy Homes Assessment Frimley

 Frimley Moisture Ingress & Drainage

-Rental properties should be equipped with efficient drainage to remove the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
-Making sure that the water has a proper place to go, and it doesn’t get sucked into buildings is an essential part of making sure your property is dry.
+Rental properties should have effective drainage to remove the stormwater and surface waters, and ground water, including the proper outfall or runoff.
+Making sure that the water has a proper place to go, and also that it can’t linger underneath the buildings is an essential part of making sure your property is dry.

-In addition to a drainage system to prevent moisture ingress, if your property has an enclosed space between your flooring and surface, a ground moisture barrier must be put in place when it is reasonably practicable to do so.
+In addition to the drainage system that will prevent moisture ingress, if your rental is enclosed between your flooring and the ground, a ground water barrier must be constructed if it is reasonably practicable to do so.

-Ground moisture barriers are usually made of polythene and is laid on top of the ground to prevent any moisture that is present in the ground from entering the home.
-It also helps in preventing moisture damage to the underfloor insulation.
+An underground moisture barrier generally made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from accumulating into the building.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection